tnylea/qr/README.md

 'qr' => array('auto' => true),
 ```

-Or, we could manually start the bundle wherever we needed to use it by adding the following line:
+Or, if we set 'auto' to `false`, we could manually start the bundle wherever we needed to use it by adding the following line:

 ```PHP
 Bundle::start('qr');